For the novelty

 For example, the erroneous publication of a patent application before the planned date does not necessarily constitute an abuse (T585 / 92).

 There is an abuse if the person disclosing the invention has violated (intentionally or mistakenly) a confidentiality agreement (T173 / 83).

-Section 4.2.
-In case of recognized official exhibitions
+In the event of recognized official exhibitions

 TheA55 (1) (b) EPC provides that disclosures made during a period of 6 months prior to the filing of the application is not taken into account if it results from a recognized official exhibition (see the website of the international exhibitions office).

 Be careful, not all exhibitions (and, in fact, they are quite rare): it is necessary to look precisely the list of international exhibitions recognized on the site of the International Exhibition Office.

 They are also published in the OJ (in April, in the section "international treaties"):